 Four-Year Plan for Success

 - Meet with your academic advisor before registration for each quarter.
-This could be your faculty advisor or one of the advisors in the COSAM Advising Center.
+This could be your faculty advisor or one of the advisors in either the Mustang Success Center or the COSAM Advising Center.
 Be sure to understand your degree requirements for your major and the expected academic progress requirements.